-These Brown Butter Cookie Dough Truffles are a much more elegant option than just eating cookie dough from the bowl with a spoon!
-Give them a shot!
+Cookie Dough Chocolate Truffles are a much more elegant option than just eating cookie dough from the bowl with a spoon!
+Plus there are no raw eggs or flour to making them a safe indulgence!

 Cookie dough.
 It’s definitely my nemesis.
 I’m sure I wouldn’t need to huff and puff on the treadmill each day if I could muster some self-control when mixing up a bowl of chocolate chip cookie dough!
 The hubby always gives me the look when he catches me nibbling raw dough straight from the bowl.

 Salmonella, scramonella.
 With these egg-free cookie dough truffles, there is all the yumminess of cookie dough without any danger of icky bacteria!
-And thanks to these new Ghirardelli Melting Wafers, coating them is a breeze.
+And thanks to Ghirardelli Melting Wafers, coating them is a breeze.
 Both the white and dark versions are scrumptious.
-I was a truffle making maven this week and I’ll have another irresistible treat for you coming soon.
+I was a truffle making maven this week, and I’ll show you how to be one, too.

 The advantage of using Melting Wafers over pure chocolate is that you won’t have to temper the wafers.
 Tempering is a tedious process that keeps the chocolate from blooming or getting a grayish cast as it cools.
-The truffles will still taste great, but they won’t have a glossy finish.
+If you’re a pro at tempering, go for it, but I use Ghirardelli Melting Wafers for an easy shortcut.

 Tips for Dipping Truffles